-In the event that weather conditions become extreme or an illness/pandemic poses a threat to student safety, it may be necessary to close the Channahon District 17 schools.
 In Channahon 17, emergency days may also be designated as e-learning days.
 When an e-learning day is called, students will be responsible for attending school virtually and there is no need for the day to be made up at the end of the school year.
 The decision on whether or not an emergency day will be an e-learning day or a non-attendance day (made up at the end of the year) will be announced at the same time as the school closing announcement.
 Teachers will take attendance posted in Google Classroom (or a similar posting medium communicated by the teacher before e-learning days are called) by 9:30 a.m.
 In order to be counted as attending school, students must meet the requirements set forth by the teacher.
 The requirements for e-learning attendance will be grade appropriate and may not all be digital lessons.
-Teachers will be available throughout the day to assist students via email or other communications tools (Google Classroom, Remind, etc.) established by the teacher.
+Most classrooms will have several live check-ins with students throughout the day.
+Teachers will be available to assist students via email or other communications tools (Google Classroom, Remind, etc.) established by the teacher.
 On an e-learning day, students in grades 5-8 will use their school-owned Chromebooks assigned to them for completion of tasks.
-Students in grades K-5 will use a family owned device for completion of tasks.
+Students in grades K-5 will use a family-owned device for completion of tasks, but a school device may be provided upon request.
 Teachers will communicate with families about how to log in to required services.
 If you do not have a family owned device that is appropriate for schoolwork, please communicate with your school principal to make arrangements for taking home a loaner device.